gavin-lusby/McDonaldsInventory/README.md

 # McDonaldsInventory

+# Ownership was transferred from 1lusbygav --> gavin-lusby as the original account was soon to become deprecated.
+All commits from 1lusbygav or M333r are made by Gavin L (gavin-lusby)

-# Written by: Gavin, Isaac, Katie
+# Written by: Gavin L, Isaac, Katie

 # Date: May 12-June 10, 2022